 Going Deeper into Self-Awareness

 Contemplation is the preparatory mental practice that comes before Meditation.
 The purpose of Meditation is not to reduce stress.
 It is to be able to go into deeper states of mental awareness so you can know more about existence than what meets the eye.
-However, to be able to go into such a deep state of mental awareness, you need to still your mind by reducing its restlessness and removing the noise that might interfere with going into a deeper state of awareness.
-Contemplation helps you reduce that restlessness and noise and prepares you to be able to go into deeper states of Meditation.

 So while Contemplation helps you think more clearly and find answers to critical questions in your life so you live a fulfilling, purposeful and peaceful life, for those who wish to go deeper, it also prepares you to be able to do that.